-Hours of Operation: 0700-1630 Monday – Friday
+Hours of Operation: Monday - Friday 7:00am - 4:30pm

-Picatinny Arsenal's Army Community Service (ACS)'s mission is to facilitate the commander's ability to provide comprehensive, standardized, coordinated and responsive services that support Soldiers, Department of the Army Civilians, and Families regardless of geographical location and to maximize technology and resources, eliminate duplication in service delivery and measure service effectiveness.
+Picatinny Arsenal's Army Community Services (ACS)'s mission is to facilitate the commander's ability to provide comprehensive, standardized, coordinated and responsive services that support Soldiers, Department of the Army Civilians, and Families regardless of geographical location and to maximize technology and resources, eliminate duplication in service delivery and measure service effectiveness.

 5644B Doughboy Loop

 Fort Dix, NJ 08640

 Hours of Operation: Monday through Friday 7:45am - 4:30pm

 ACS support at the Soldier and Family Support station at the SRP site includes individual readiness assessment, Family Care Plan review and assistance, information and follow-up, individual information mailing to next of kin.

 For a complete listing of services and contact numbers visit the Fort Dix Directory.

 The Family Programs office is designed to answer the questions as a spouse may have.
 It can be a valuable source of information for all family members.
 The site provides an overview of military benefits and how to access them, identifies eligibility requirements associated with some entitlement, and, most importantly, lets you know where you can obtain assistance when you have specific questions and problems.
 Knowing your benefits and how to access them will help you plan for when your spouse or family member is away performing military service.